God’s Calendar: Understanding the Biblical and Jewish Reckoning of Time

 Pentecost/WeeksShavuotEmpowerment and HarvestHoly Spirit given; birth of the Church

-TrumpetsYom TeruahAwakening and GatheringFuture rapture; gathering of the saints
+TrumpetsYom TeruahAwakening and GatheringStart of the Tribulation

 TabernaclesSukkotRestoration and JoyJesus’ Millennial reign; God dwelling with humanity